 If the data has no implied order, for example male and female, different colours (hues) can be used.

 Lines have a smaller area than bars, which means fewer colours can be distinguished.
-Try to avoid using more than 4 shades of 1 colour on a line chart without using another mechanism to differentiate between them.
+Try to avoid using more than four shades of one colour on a line chart without using another mechanism to differentiate between them.
 Using colour and texture can be particularly powerful.